For Communities and NFP Community Groups

 - FRRR's social media sites: Twitter, Facebook and LinkedIn.
 Follow us to learn about funding opportunities from other organisations, as well as our activities.

-If you can't find the support you need on these pages, FRRR's friendly team will be very happy to chat to you about your project or community challenge.
-You can reach us on 1800 070 020 or by emailing firstname.lastname@example.org.
+If you can't find the support you need on these pages, FRRR's friendly team will be very happy to chat with you about your project or community challenge.
+You can reach us at 1800 070 020 or by emailing email@example.com.

 "When the community is responsible for the upkeep of their community hall, it becomes quite a financial burden at times.
 It is very difficult to obtain funding for projects for these halls as they are seen as a poor investment.